paschaldubem/Spotify_Analysis/README.md

 Given the large size of the dataset, I chose MySQL as my primary tool for data cleaning and querying to extract insights.
 I created a schema named *streaming history* within MySQL workspace, imported the CSV file of the *my_spotify_streaming_audio_2023* dataset as a table using the Table data import wizard option for this purpose.

+To preview the summary of the queries i used in my analysis conducted using SQL [CLICK HERE]()

-The dataset was structured in a single table with 21 columns, capturing various aspects of my Spotify experience.
-To ensure that all the information from the original file was correctly imported, I wrote a query to view the data and verify its completeness.
+The dataset had a single table with 21 columns, capturing my Spotify experience.
+I wrote a query to verify that all information was correctly imported from the original file.

 ``` sql
 -- Importing data